tanngoc93/app_momly/README.md

 - Shorten any URL with a six character code
 - Optional account system using Devise and Google OAuth
 - Keep track of click counts and last accessed time
+- Detailed click analytics with IP, referrer and user agent
 - Guest mode for quick use without sign up
 - Links are validated with Google Safe Browsing
 - REST API secured with personal API tokens
 - Rate limiting for guest requests and sign‑ups via Rack::Attack
+- Dashboard to view aggregated click metrics

 ## Requirements